10kh-at-rb/0_lewagon_workshops/workshops/frontend-design.md

 ## [PRACTICE] Add div

-Insert div to structure to your HTML code like this
+Structure your HTML code with `<div>`, to group content that fits together, like this
 ```html
 <body>
   <div>